 Having grown up in Germany, New Zealand has always been a very far-away place that I wanted to visit.
-A few of my friends back home had gone and spent time/work & travel there and speaking highly of this country in the Pacific Ocean.
+A few of my friends back home had gone and spent time/work & travel there and spoke highly of this country in the Pacific Ocean.
 So it was time for us to discover New Zealand in one of the coolest ways possible: with a campervan.

-One of the perks of living in the Pacific area is the proximity to the countries that would be too far for a short trip from Europe (at the same time this is the down-side as our families and friends are basically a world away).
+One of the perks of living in the Pacific area is the proximity to the countries that would be too far for a short trip from Europe (at the same time, this is the downside as our families and friends are basically a world away).

-We visited the historic Waitangi Treaty Grounds and learned about New Zealand history and the Maori culture.
+We visited the historic Waitangi Treaty Grounds and learned about New Zealand’s history and the Maori culture.
 I love Pacific history, cultures and traditions and particularly enjoyed the afternoon.
 Definitely, a must-see if you are in the area!

 Another highlight of the trip was surely our visit to the glowworm caves that can be found in a lot of places around Northland.
-We visited one where we had to pay and weren’t allowed to take any photos, and another one we had to explore ourselves and thus could also take images.
-And the second visit was a great idea (Amanda pushed for it whereas I didn’t really want to go there) but damn, that was really worth the extra kilometers.
+We visited one where we had to pay and weren’t allowed to take any photos and another one we had to explore ourselves and thus could also take images.
+And the second visit was a great idea (Amanda pushed for it, whereas I didn’t really want to go there) but damn, that was really worth the extra kilometres.
 When we entered the cave, we encountered a stunning night sky of glow worms.
 Never seen anything like it!

 The diving there was fantastic but very cold with only 4° degrees Celsius!
-Being a notoriously freezing diver anyway I stepped back on the boat with white toes that I couldn’t feel it all anymore – next time dry suit!
+Being a notoriously freezing diver anyway, I stepped back on the boat with white toes that I couldn’t feel it all anymore – next time, dry suit!

 Usually, when Amanda and I travel to places nowadays, we are pretty bound to the place we stay at IF I take all my gear and combine the holiday with a project, which I actually always do.
 This time, we carried our kitchen and bed with us and thus no searching for cheap vegan food and cheap accommodation – a huge plus to the already beautiful nostalgia that campervan adventures inherently just carry with themselves.